jsthiara10/BigQuery-Data-Modelling/README.md

 To get started:
 1. Create a new dataset in BigQuery (e.g., `personal_training`)
 2. Run `personaltrainer_schema.sql` to create all tables
-3. Run `initial_athlete_inserts.sql` to populate with sample data
+3. Run `inserts.sql` to populate with sample data
-4. Use the `exploratory_analysis.sql` (coming soon) to practice querying, filtering, ranking, and more.
+4. Use the `analysis.sql` to practice querying, aggregation, ranking, and more.

 ---